hoalexander44/MomentumTeamWebsite/Blogs/PatColeBlog.md

 ### Week 8 - Week 9
 Patrick Cole, PPJ 8

+Task:

+1. Create Lab Level 1 and Lab Level 2

+Total Hours: 3

+Positives: Creating levels was fun and once I got the hang of making the first one the second one was way easier.

+Negatives: There is a definite learning curve to making a level.

+Upcoming: We are working on cleaning and polishing and adding more levels

 ### Week 10 - Finals Week
 Patrick Cole, PPJ 9